You did what?

 Do you really think you will work less?

 Most people I’ve talked to about this suggest that I will work harder, and more.
-However I believe that its about making a choice, I choose to quit my job to spend more time with my family, not to make more money.
+However I believe that its about making a choice, I thought about the possibilities of freelance vs self-employed and I choose to quit my job to spend more time with my family, not to make more money.
 If I work the system right I will get to do that, if not I’ll have failed.
 Either way I need to figure this out, give it a try and find out if I can actually spend more time with Becky and the kiddos.

 Put it this way, the status quo of working at an agency was not going to get me more time with my family.
 Working freelance might not either.
 But there is a chance it might.
 In my opinion, these little faces are worth the risk.